-Each package has a list of dependencies that define what other packages are affected by the current package's changes or additions.
+Each package has a list of dependencies that define what other packages it can make changes or additions to.

-When you create package extensions, you must select the other packages that your new extension will be dependent on.
-You will be able to make changes or additions to only the packages that are listed in your extension's dependencies.
-If you try to make changes outside your extension's dependencies, you will produce a conflict.
+When you create a package extension, you must select the other packages that your extension can change.
+You will only be able to make changes or additions to the packages that are listed in your extension's package dependencies.
+If you try to make changes outside your extension's dependencies, you will produce a dependency conflict.